phil294/GitLG/README.md

 But there are drawbacks:
  1. [It does not allow redistribution or publishing derivative works.](https://github.com/mhutchie/vscode-git-graph/blob/develop/LICENSE).
 This means that for every feature request, we need to wait for mhutchie to merge it himself and no forks can be published on the marketplace.
- 2. It's a rather complex piece of software for its purpose (~20,000 lines of TS code (LOC) plus another 20,000 for tests) and modifications of any kind almost always require substantial effort.
+ 1. It's a rather complex piece of software for its purpose (~20,000 lines of TS code (LOC) plus another 20,000 for tests) and modifications of any kind almost always require substantial effort.
- 3. There are [49 open issues](https://github.com/mhutchie/vscode-git-graph/labels/feature%20request) tagged as feature request
+ 1. There are [49 open issues](https://github.com/mhutchie/vscode-git-graph/labels/feature%20request) tagged as feature request
- 4. Important features such as sticky header or customizable `git log` arguments are missing
+ 1. Important features such as sticky header or customizable `git log` arguments are missing
- 5. There has been [almost no activity](https://github.com/mhutchie/vscode-git-graph/commits/develop) for over a year now.
+ 1. There has been [almost no activity](https://github.com/mhutchie/vscode-git-graph/commits/develop) for over a year now.
 Under normal circumstances, this is of course totally fine.
 However, in a project that *by License* depends on a sole maintainer and disallows forks, this is - in my opinion - at least problematic, given its popularity.

 This very extension, `phil294/git-log--graph`, on the other hand:
  1. Is MIT-licensed which is a [free (FOSS)](https://en.wikipedia.org/wiki/Free_and_open-source_software#Four_essential_freedoms_of_Free_Software) license
- 2. Takes a very minimalist approach in its codebase: I wrote a mere 1,300 lines in total for it (no fork).
+ 1. Takes a very minimalist approach in its codebase: I wrote a mere 1,300 lines in total for it (no fork).
 Now obviously, LOC is a stupid measurement for almost anything, but it does say something about the complexity nonetheless.
 For example, implementing querying git for commit body and showing it in details view was a change consisting of [six LOC](https://github.com/phil294/git-log--graph/commit/4fb4cf2d08fac833f57758119995d994fee349db)
- 3. All relevant logic is customizable by design
+ 1. All relevant logic is customizable by design
+ 1. Is built with the help of a web framework (Vue.js)

 I hope I'm not coming across like an ass here; again, mhutchie/vscode-git-graph is really good, but I think it sets its priorities wrong, especially in the fast-paced ecosystem that is Javascript development.